-Measure Target for 2020/21 Actual July 2020 - June 2021 Partners view of how Very satisfied - 70% Not commenced useful Councils activity in youth space facilitation and advocacy has been Four anonymous responses were received from a total of 16 individual partners invited to give feedback (two from Marton, two from Taihape).
-Q1: How would you rank Councils levels of service in providing safe and relevant Community Spaces for Youth, this could of service in providing safe and relevant Q2: How would you rank Councils levels of service in improving access for youth related social services 50% Satisfied, 50% Unsatisfied
+Measure Target for 2020/21 Actual July 2020 - June 2021 Partners view of how useful Councils activity in youth space facilitation and advocacy has been Very satisfied - 70% Partly achieved Four anonymous responses were received from a total of 16 individual partners invited to give feedback (two from Marton, two from Taihape).
+Q1: How would you rank Councils levels of service in providing safe and relevant Community Spaces for Youth, this could include Youth Spaces, Parks, Library's, Skateparks.
+75% Satisfied 25% Very unsatisfied Q2: How would you rank Councils levels of service in improving access for youth related social services 50% Satisfied, 50% Unsatisfied